TTR Process: Introduction

 - Capacity Model (with capacity partitioning)

-A preliminary timetable in which blocks of capacity are assigned according to the identified market needs.
+A long-term capacity planning tool in which capacity volumes are assigned according to the identified market needs.

 - Capacity Planning & Publication of Capacity Supply